Understanding what a model release is and why it is important for your photography business

 I suggest in your communication prior to the session you include a little blurb on the difference between a contract and a model release.
 The more your client knows, the more comfortable they will be with the verbiage you use.
 Remember, your business can’t virtually exist with model releases!

-To understand how to fully utilize your model releases in your business, don’t forget to sign up for my upcoming course, “A Fresh Look at Referrals to Book Your Calendar”!
+To understand how to fully utilize your model releases in your business, check out my online course, “A Fresh Look at Referrals to Book Your Calendar”!
 Click the button below!